Best Extended Car Warranties in Ohio

 Car warranties generally fall into two categories: stated-component and exclusionary.
 Both options are designed to help with repair costs, but their coverage specifics differ:

 • Stated-component warranties list every part that’s covered in your contract.
 For example, a drivetrain warranty will only cover certain major components like the transmission and drive axles.
-A powertrain warranty usually adds the engine into that mix.
+A powertrain warranty usually also includes the engine.

 • Exclusionary warranties work in the opposite way by covering nearly everything except a short list of excluded items.
 Bumper-to-bumper plans are a common example, covering most mechanical and electrical parts not specifically excluded.